Note: All entries (if

 720217A 17th

-February: THE FACES.
-UK radio (BBC) ‘In Concert’, London, Paris
+February: FACES.
+UK radio (BBC1) ‘In Concert’, London, Paris

 Theatre.
 Host: John Peel.

-(Three Button Hand Me Down/Miss Judy’s Farm/Memphis, Tennessee/
+(You're My Girl [intro only]/Three Button Hand Me Down/Miss Judy’s

-Need/I’m Losing You/Stay With Me/Had Me A Real Good Time/
+Alley-That’s All You Need/I’m Losing You/Stay With Me/Had Me A Real

-Underneath The Arches [a capella]/Every Picture Tells A Story)
+Time-Underneath The Arches [a capella]-Every Picture Tells A Story)

 720219A 19th